Bruce Cassidy: Trenton Titans (1999–2000)

 As the Ice folded after the 1998–99 season, Cassidy took the head coaching job with the expansion Trenton Titans of the ECHL, leading them to a 37–29–4 record, good for fourth place in the Northeast Division.
 The Titans made short work of the Richmond Renegades in the first round, sweeping them three games to none.
 In the second round, they faced off against the Hampton Roads Admirals, and beat them three games to two.
-The Titans would then fall four games to two to the Peoria Rivermen, in the semi-finals.
+The Titans would then fall four games to two to the Peoria Rivermen, in the semifinals.

 Grand Rapids Griffins (2000–2002)

 Cassidy then moved to the Detroit Red Wings organization to become head coach of the Grand Rapids Griffins of the IHL.
-The club finished with the best record in the league (53–22–7 for 113 points), and they swept the Cleveland Lumberjacks in four games before falling to the Orlando Solar Bears in six games in the semi-finals.
+The club finished with the best record in the league (53–22–7 for 113 points), and they swept the Cleveland Lumberjacks in four games before falling to the Orlando Solar Bears in six games in the semifinals.

 Cassidy returned to Grand Rapids for the 2001–02 season, leading them to another division title with a 42–27–11 (95 points) record, but the team lost in the first round to the Chicago Wolves in five games.

 Washington Capitals (2002–2004)

 The Washington Capitals of the NHL took notice of Cassidy's success in the minors and hired him to become the head coach of the club in 2002–03.
 The Capitals finished in second place in the Southeast with a 39–29–8–6 (92 points) record, were seeded sixth in the Eastern Conference and faced the third-seeded Tampa Bay Lightning in the opening round of the 2003 Stanley Cup playoffs.
 The Capitals won the first two games in Tampa Bay, but the Lightning rebounded and won four straight games to eliminate the Capitals.

 Cassidy returned as head coach in 2003–04.
-However, just 25 games into the season with an 8–16–1 record, he was fired and replaced by assistant coach Glen Hanlon.
-The club would go on and finish with the third-worst record in the NHL under Hanlon (23–46–10–3 for 59 points), but won the draft lottery and chose Alexander Ovechkin with their first overall pick in the 2004 NHL Entry Draft.
+However, just 28 games into the season with an 8–18–1-1 record, he was fired and replaced by assistant coach Glen Hanlon.
+The club would go on to finish with the third-worst record in the NHL under Hanlon (23–46–10–3 for 59 points), but won the draft lottery and chose Alexander Ovechkin with their first overall pick in the 2004 NHL entry draft.